 The following adverse reactions have been identified during post-approval use of fentanyl transdermal system.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Cardiac Disorders: tachycardia, bradycardia

 Eye Disorders: vision blurred

 Gastrointestinal Disorders: ileus, dyspepsia

-General Disorders and Administration Site Conditions: pyrexia amnesia, depressed level of consciousness, loss of consciousness
+General Disorders and Administration Site Conditions: pyrexia, application site erosion and application site ulcer

 Investigations: weight decreased